CI Artifacts CDN

 Section titled “Alerting”There are two BlackBox probes for the Staging and Production CDN endpoints:

-If this alert fires, check to be sure the health
+If this alert fires, check to be sure the health object exists in the bucket /cdn-test/health.

-and is a text file containing the string OK
+This object was copied manually using gsutil and is a text file containing the string OK:

-echo OK > /tmp/healthenv=gprdgsutil -h "Content-Type:text/html" cp /tmp/health gs://gitlab-$env-registry/cdn-test/health
+echo OK > /tmp/healthenv=gprdgsutil -h "Content-Type:text/html" cp /tmp/health gs://gitlab-$env-artifacts/cdn-test/healthSecret Key and Key Rotation

 Section titled “Secret Key and Key Rotation”Overview